 $9,074,711

-Monsieur Lazhar is a Canadian-French film that was inspired by a one-man play titled Bashir Lazhar by Évelyne de la Chenelière.
+Monsieur Lazhar is a poignant Canadian-French film inspired by the one-man play Bashir Lazhar by Évelyne de la Chenelière.

 Drama